jolenechong/theRouteWay/README.md

 # PSA Hackathon

 ### Setting Up
-in your clientside env file put this
+In your clientside env file put this
 ```
 # use this when you talk to the api
 REACT_APP_API_ENDPOINT=http://localhost:3001
 ```

-in your serverside env file put this
+In your serverside env file put this
 ```
 FLASK_secret = "123secret"
 ```

-Install the necessary libraries in the frontend (./client) and backend (./server) In Frontend: ```npm i``` to install all libraries needed as listed in package.json
+Install the necessary libraries in the frontend (./client) and backend (./server) </br>
+In Frontend: ```npm i``` to install all libraries needed as listed in package.json </br>
+In Backend: ```pip install -r requirements.txt``` to install all libraries needed as listed in requirements.txt

 ### Running the App
-We need 2 terminals to run teh frontend and backend of the App. client side runs at 3000 server side runs at 3001
+We need 2 terminals to run the frontend and backend of the App. client side runs at 3000 server side runs at 3001